QHap: Quantum-Inspired Haplotype Phasing: Results

 To evaluate the suitability of bSB for Max-Cut optimization in QHap, we systematically benchmark six algorithms on graphs constructed from CycloneSEQ long-read sequencing data of the HG002 sample in the MHC region.
-These include five quantum-inspired methods: bSB, discrete simulated bifurcation (dSB), adiabatic simulated bifurcation (aSB), negative-mass field annealing (NMFA), and simulated coherent Ising machine (SimCIM), as well as classical simulated annealing (SA).
+These include five quantum-inspired algorithms: bSB, discrete simulated bifurcation (dSB), adiabatic simulated bifurcation (aSB), negative-mass field annealing (NMFA), and simulated coherent Ising machine (SimCIM), as well as classical simulated annealing (SA).

 QHap's two graph construction strategies yield distinct edge weight characteristics.
 The read-based method produces non-negative integer-valued weights derived from direct allelic conflict counts, while the SNP-based method generates mixed-sign floating-point weights based on quality-adjusted log-likelihood ratios.
 These differences in weight distribution and sign structure affect algorithm convergence behavior and solution stability.
-As illustrated in Figure~\ref{fig:3}, we evaluate algorithm performance on representative connected components from both formulations: panel (a) corresponds to a non-negative integer-weighted graph from the read-based method, while panel (b) corresponds to a mixed-sign floating-point-weighted graph from the SNP-based method.
-We first examine solution quality across these graph types.
-When the number of iterations ($n_{\mathrm{iter}}$) is sufficiently large, bSB consistently achieves favorable solution accuracy and stability on both non-negative integer-weighted and mixed-sign floating-point-weighted graphs, regardless of edge weight type or graph structure.
+As illustrated in Figure~\ref{fig:2}, we evaluate solution quality of the five quantum-inspired algorithms on representative connected components from both formulations: panel (a) corresponds to a non-negative integer-weighted graph from the read-based method, while panel (b) corresponds to a mixed-sign floating-point-weighted graph from the SNP-based method.
+When the number of iterations ($n_{\mathrm{iter}}$) is sufficiently large, bSB consistently achieves favorable solution accuracy and stability on both graph types, regardless of edge weight type or graph structure.